Skip to main content

 In 2019 I returned to Finland for 18 months to work as an in-house translator for the Prime Minister's Office.
 The Notes... blog posts on this website are from that time.

-I found translating for the government a natural next step in my career and I really enjoyed working with the team in Helsinki, so I later grabbed the chance to apply for a permanent position.
+I found translating for the government a natural next step in my career and I really enjoyed working with the team in Helsinki, so I later grabbed the opportunity to apply for a permanent position.

-That means I'm working for the Prime Minister's Office again.
 But I have also registered a self-employed business in Finland for freelancing.
 I pay all taxes myself, and my business is exempt from VAT due to small volume of sales.

 My freelancing career offered a great opportunity to develop my skills across many fields, from advertising to law, and forge long-term relationships with my clients.

-For further information on projects, visit
+For quotes and for further information on projects, visit

 www.linkedin.com/in/paivicreber